MCP tools

 3. Keeping the connection open for tool calls during the chat session

-When you no longer need the MCP tools, it’s important to clean up the connection to the MCP server, as well Chat’s tool state.
+This means, when you no longer need the MCP tools, it’s good practice to clean up the connection to the MCP server, as well Chat’s tool state.
 This is done by calling .cleanup_mcp_tools() at the end of your chat session (the examples demonstrate how to do this).

 from mcp.server.fastmcp import FastMCP